-Music and Cognitive Performance for Developers
+Music and Cognitive Performance for Software Developers

 What the evidence says about coding with music: lyrics vs instrumental, lo-fi, binaural beats, the Mozart myth, and practical recommendations for developers.

-8 articles in this category
+9 articles in this category

 What the evidence says about coding with music: lyrics vs instrumental, lo-fi, binaural beats, the Mozart myth, and practical recommendations for developers.